Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase

-The energetic ion populations in the magnetosheath may consist of ions arriving from both the IP medium and/or from the Earth’s magnetosphere \citep{Scholer_et_al_1981, Sibeck_et_al_1987, Zong_and_Wilken_1999, Cohen_et_al_2016}.
-The typical spectral index of the energetic protons (with energies 0.36--1.6 MeV) in the IP medium is $\approx$ 2 \citep{Rodriguez_Pacheco_et_al_1998, Richard_et_al_2002}.
-There is possibility of entry of bow shock accelerated particles into the magnetosheath region also (e.g., \citealp{Lee_1982, Chang_et_al_2000}).
-On the other hand, ions, accelerated at the magnetotail region and subsequently populating the whole magnetosphere, typically exhibit spectral indices in the range 4 -- 6 (e.g., \citealp{Fan_et_al_1975, Sarris_et_al_1976, Imada_et_al_2015}).
-Therefore, when energetic ions from both IP medium and magnetosphere mix up in the magnetosheath region, average (lying between 2 -- 5) spectral indices can be expected.
+Among the 9 intervals mentioned in Figure \ref{fig1}, AL1 was in the magnetosheath region during intervals 1, 4b, and 5b.
+Energetic ion populations in the magnetosheath may consist of ions arriving from the IP medium, bow shock (e.g., \citealp{Lee_1982, Chang_et_al_2000, Burgess_2007}), and from the Earth’s magnetosphere \citep{Scholer_et_al_1981, Sibeck_et_al_1987, Zong_and_Wilken_1999, Cohen_et_al_2016}.
+Although not characterized in detail, in this work, the main sources of energetic particles in the IP medium are SEPs associated with shocks driven by ICME-1, 2 and 3.
+According to \cite{Rodriguez_Pacheco_et_al_1998}, the typical spectral index of the energetic protons (with energies 0.36--1.6 MeV) associated with gradual SEP events in solar cycle 21 in the IP medium varies in the range 1.25-1.94.
+Accelerated particles from the terrestrial bow shock populate the magnetosheath region (e.g., \citealp{Lee_1982, Chang_et_al_2000}) and the typical spectral index of these particles is $\approx 4.5$ \citep{Desai_et_al_2000}.
+On the other hand, ions, accelerated at the magnetosphere (and leaking into magnetosheath), typically exhibit spectral indices in the range 4 -- 6 (e.g., \citealp{Fan_et_al_1975, Sarris_et_al_1976, Imada_et_al_2015}).
+Therefore, when energetic ions from the above-mentioned three sources mix up in the magnetosheath region, average (lying between 2 -- 5) spectral indices can be expected.
 In fact, \cite{Fan_et_al_1975} observed ion spectral indices of $\approx$ 3.8 in the magnetosheath region.
-Figure \ref{fig:fig2} reveals that AL1-ASPEX-STEPS detector units (PS and NP) measured energetic ions from the magnetosheath region during intervals 1, 4b, and 5b under three different conditions of IMF $B_z$ ($\approx$ 0, $>$ 0, and $<$ 0 respectively).
-During interval 1, when IMF $B_z$ $\approx$ 0, STEPS-PS and NP recorded ion spectral indices of 2.41 and 2.11, respectively.
-While at the same time, magnetospheric H spectrum was much softer with spectral index of 5.06 and in the IP medium, spectral index of 2.15 was observed.
-It is to be noted that during interval 1, average IMF $B_z$ $\approx$ -0.7 and before this interval also, it was negative.
-Therefore, there is possibility of reconnection of magnetic fields at the magnetopause and energetic ions probably entered the magnetosheath region during this interval.
-The observed spectral indices of 2.41 and 2.11 obtained from the PS and NP units seem to be consistent with this idea of mixture of IP and magnetospheric energetic ions in the magnetosheath region.
+Keeping this in mind, we evaluate the present set of observations.